Frank Duff: Legion of Mary

 For the rest of his life, with the help of many others, Duff guided the Legion's worldwide extension.
-Today, the Legion of Mary has an estimated four million active members and 10 million auxiliary members in close to 200 countries in almost every diocese in the Catholic Church.

 Later life

 In 1965, Pope Paul VI invited Duff to attend the Second Vatican Council as a lay observer.
-When Duff was introduced to the assembly by Archbishop Heenan of Liverpool he received a standing ovation.
+When Duff was introduced to the assembly by Archbishop John Heenan of Liverpool, he received a standing ovation.

 Duff made the promotion of devotion to the Sacred Heart of Jesus part of the Legion's apostolate.

-Death
+Death and veneration

-Duff died at 91 on 7 November 1980 in Dublin and was interred in that city's Glasnevin Cemetery.
-In July 1996, the cause of his canonization was introduced by Cardinal Desmond Connell.
+Duff died at 91 on 7 November 1980 in Dublin and was interred in Glasnevin Cemetery.

+Today, the Legion of Mary has an estimated four million active members and 10 million auxiliary members in close to 200 countries in almost every diocese in the Catholic Church.

+In July 1996, the cause of Frank Duff's beatification was introduced by Cardinal Desmond Connell.